enspiral/os-book/en/README.md

 # Enspiral OS
-This is a book describing the Enspiral Organising System.
+This is a book describing the unofficial Enspiral Organising System.

 It is under development and new content will be published as it is ready.